Timkold/Gitbook_learn/eng/hashsare/opisanie-vkladok/data-centr.md

 # 🏢 Data Center

 A data center is an entity representing a site that includes interconnected rooms and racks.
-Only data from devices linked to racks within a specific data center are displayed. 📌 By default, one data center is created upon the first login to the personal account.
+Only data from devices linked to racks within a specific data center are displayed.
+By default, one data center is created upon the first login to the personal account.

 ## 📋 Data Centers Table

 \
-• Search 🔍: searches by characters in the name.
+• Search: searches by characters in the name.

-• Add Data Center ➕: button to create a new data center.
+• Add Data Center: button to create a new data center.

 Table fields: